-Rent expenses for worldwide facilities and computer equipment were \$14.4 million, \$11.8 million, and \$10.1 million in 1995, 1994, and 1993.
+Rent expenses for worldwide facilities and computer equipment were \$18.0 million, \$14.4 million and \$11.8 million in 1996, 1995 and 1994.

 Prior to the disposition of Systems Control, Inc. by a subsidiary of the Corporation on September 29, 1994, Systems Control, Inc.'s single-purpose subsidiaries, Tejas Testing Technology One, L.C. and Tejas Testing Technology Two, L.C. (the "Tejas Companies"), entered into two seven-year contracts with the Texas Natural Resources Conservation Commission ("TNRCC"), an agency of the State of Texas, to perform automotive emissions testing in the Dallas/Fort Worth and southeast regions of Texas in a centralized manner in accordance with the federal Environmental Protection Agency ("EPA") guidelines relating to "I/M 240" test-only facilities.
 The Corporation guaranteed payment (the "Guaranty") of the Tejas Companies' obligations under an Agreement for Lease and a seven-year Lease Agreement, each dated June 22, 1994, in the amount of approximately \$98.8 million plus an interest factor (the "Lease Obligations"), pursuant to which the Tejas Companies leased the facilities (and associated testing equipment) necessary to perform the emissions-testing contracts.
 The Guaranty was assigned to the lessor's lenders (the "Lenders") as collateral.
+Pursuant to an Indemnity Agreement entered into as of September 29, 1994, the Tejas Companies agreed to reimburse the Corporation for any payments it made under the Guaranty.

-On May 1, 1995, the State of Texas enacted legislation designed to terminate the centralized testing program described in the emissionstesting contracts and directed the governor of the State of Texas to implement a new program after negotiations with the EPA.
+The State of Texas subsequently enacted legislation designed to terminate the centralized testing program described in the emissions-testing contracts.
 On September 12, 1995, the Tejas Companies filed bankruptcy petitions under Chapter 11 of the Bankruptcy Code in the United States Bankruptcy Court for the Western District of Texas (Austin Division).
-The Tejas Companies have commenced litigation against the TNRCC and related entities to assert their rights with respect to the emissions-testing contracts, and the Corporation has intervened in such litigation to protect its interests.
+The Tejas Companies have commenced litigation in state and federal court against the TNRCC and related entities to assert their rights with respect to the emissions-testing contracts, and the Corporation has intervened in such litigation to protect its interests.
+State court litigation filed in the 345th Judicial District Court of Travis County, Texas concluded on January 28, 1997.
+A decision has not yet been announced.
 In addition, the Corporation is a creditor in the Tejas Companies' bankruptcy proceedings and will continue to take steps to protect its interests in such proceedings.